CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2023.md

 We use [jesec/rtorrent](https://github.com/jesec/rtorrent).
 It provides a more modern base with Bazel/CMake and C++ 17 (instead of autotools and C++ 0x).
 Plus, your works are guaranteed to be incorporated if they match expectations.

+Note - we want to have a unified rtorrent that gets the best from jesec's and novik's work.
+See the first project in this section.

 | Name | Description | Tech you need to know | Tech you will learn | Difficulty | Size |
 | ----------- | ----------- | ----------- | ----------- | ----------- |  ------ |
 | [ Unify flood and ruTorrent's rtorrent versions ](/public/gsoc/rtorrent_unification) | Each of the two most important rTorrent frontends have their own backend version.
 We need to create a version that works with both ruTorrent and Flood. | C++ | Docker, algorithms, security | Medium | 350  hours |